parthtr9/parthtr9/README.md

 # 💫 About Me:
-I'm a first year CS major in UC San Diego
+I'm a Second year CS major at UC San Diego

 ## 🌐 Socials: